 Antonia Zenkevitch is a story-weaver, artist, born ranter, and poet with a wealth of past experience in performance, theatre, dance, and creative facilitation.
 Over the years she has used these skills for entertainment, education, peace, and capacity-building projects in the East Midlands, Middle East, Europe and South Africa.
-She has made the changing challenges and limitations of her disabilities and chronic conditions into motivation to find and master new forms and aesthetics.
+She’s made the changing challenges and limitations of her progressive disabilities and chronic conditions into motivation to find and master new forms and aesthetics.
 For her, living is curating the process and patterns of life.
 She passionately believes every person is creative in unique ways and everyone has a right to self-expression.

 Organisations she’s worked creatively with have included Creative Partnerships, Compass, Nottingham, Activate UK, Warwickshire Wildlife Trust, Nickelodeon JR & Purple Monster Theatre, Birmingham.
 Indigo Brave Theatre Company, Nottingham, North Derbyshire Tertiary College, Nottinghamshire Next Stage and The Renewal Trust, Nottingham, Leicestershire Literature Festival, Leicester, Environmental Arts Theatre Company, Edinburgh, Gowanbank Sustainable Village, West Lothian, Kunst-Perle-Fläming and Ecotopia, Weissenberg and EcoME, Jericho -Almog junction.